blobtoolkit/pipeline/README.md

 While designed for use on public genome assemblies and read files, this pipeline is also suitable for use with local assembly and read files.
 If the assembly and read files exist locally in the working directory when the pipeline is run, the remote fetches will be skipped.

+More information and tutorials are available at [blobtoolkit.genomehubs.org/pipeline/](https://blobtoolkit.genomehubs.org/pipeline/)

 ## Overview

 The final output of this pipeline is a `BlobDir` dataset directory containing a set of JSON files ready for interactive visualisation with the [BlobToolKit Viewer](https://blobtoolkit.genomehubs.org/view/) (Figure 1).